input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 ## References

-## Apendix A: Cardano's metadata encoding
+## Appendix A: Cardano's metadata encoding

 [Cardano's metadata](https://developers.cardano.org/docs/transaction-metadata/) encodes a subset of JSON values.
 For the case of `prism` `AtalaObjects`, the top level value is a JSON object of the following shape: